HanlinYe/FST_NFCReset_AppSDK/README.md

-Here is the SDK for the NFC Reset Control APP.
+Here is the SDK for the iOS NFC Reset Control APP.
 The APP is used for the FST NFC 01/01U Module.

 How to Start:
 1. Download the files.